3745-77-02 Prohibition and applicability.

 (2) For any non major source subject to this rule, the director shall include in the permit all requirements applicable to emissions units that cause the source to be subject to a Title V permit.

 (G) Insignificant activities and emissions levels.
-Insignificant activities and emissions levels shall be exempted from the permit application requirements of this rule except for research and development emission units whose emission levels exceed the requirements specified in paragraph (U)(1) or (U)(3) of rule 3745-77-01 of the Administrative Code, provided that insignificant emission activities that are exempted because of size or production rate shall be listed in the permit application.
-Nothing in this paragraph shall affect the determination of whether a stationary source is a major source.
+Insignificant activities and emissions levels shall be exempted from the permit application requirements of this rule except for research and development emission units whose emission levels exceed the requirements specified in paragraph (M)(1) or (M)(3) of rule 3745-77-01 of the Administrative Code, provided that insignificant emission activities that are exempted because of size or production rate shall be identified in the permit application.
+Nothing in this paragraph affects the determination of whether a stationary source is a major source.

 (H) Applicability determinations.
-Upon written request of a Title V permit applicant, the director shall make a determination of the applicability or inapplicability of any provision or class of requirements under the Act to an emissions unit or stationary source and shall include that determination or a concise summary of it in the applicant’s Title V permit.
+Upon written request of a Title V permit applicant, the director shall make a determination of the applicability or inapplicability of any provision or class of requirements under the act to an emissions unit or stationary source and shall include that determination or a concise summary of the determination in the applicant's Title V permit.